vipuls05/PracticeRepo/README.md

 # PracticeRepo
-This is for learning and practice purpose only
+This is for learning and practice purpose only.
+Testing